-Dress up your Thanksgiving table with these proud toms.
+Dress up your harvest table with these proud tom turkeys.

 What You Need

 - brown, black, yellow and red construction paper

 - cup or plastic lid measuring three inches across

 What You Do